 The second meaning of "career" is much more complex.
-It refers to a person's progression through a series of jobs over his lifetime.
+It refers to progression through a series of jobs over a lifetime.
 It also considers one's education and unpaid work experiences, such as internships and volunteer opportunities.

 When we define it in this context, we are covering everything related to career development including career choice and advancement.